MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-overview/getting-started/setting-up/setup-new-scene.md

 ---
-title: Setting up the Development Environment
+title: Creating a new scene with MRTK3
-description: Setting up the Development Environment
+description: Creating a new scene with MRTK3
 author: RogPodge
 ms.author: roliu
 ms.date: 1/13/2023